Product Information Management: PIM, PLM, and PDM – What Do They Mean?

 PLM, Product Lifecycle Management

-PLM is responsible, as the name suggests, for managing data related to the entire lifecycle of the product, including internal processes such as definition, design, production, maintenance, and decommissioning.
-It is typically a tool designed for the needs of manufacturing industry, intended for product development use.
-PLM systems typically do not include any sales-related product information.
+PLM is responsible for managing data related to the entire lifecycle of a product, such as definition, design, production, maintenance, and disposal, all internal processes as its name suggests.
+It is typically designed for the needs of manufacturing industries, intended as a tool for product development use.
+PLM systems typically do not contain any sales-related product information.

 Product Data Management: